 Within the sub-granted project a number of thematic trainings and professional consultations are planned that can provide in-deep analysis, understanding the situation and searching for solution strategies in difficult cases.
 All these entire will be accomplished at the final meeting where it is planned to analyze the successes and problematic topics raised and covered in the process of the project implementation.

-The implementer of this sub-granted project is a non-government organization “Association of large families – AMMA”.
+The post About discrimination and stereotypes debunking arose from the war for the government employees and teachers in Vinnytsia Oblast first appeared on Kriegsfolgen ueberwinden.]]>The implementer of this sub-granted project is a non-government organization “Association of large families – AMMA”.
 This project is a part of the project “Overcoming Discrimination Based on Conflict” and is being held with our professional and financial support.

 Journalists, public figures from Kharkiv, as well as all those who are not indifferent to the problem of violence on the discrimination grounds in school environment were invited to participate.